GSRender: Deduplicated Occupancy Prediction via Weakly Supervised 3D Gaussian Splatting

-Figure~\ref{fig:2} illustrates the overall framework of our network architecture.
+Figure~\ref{fig:2} illustrates our overall framework.
 We conceptualize the entire scene as an assembly of numerous Gaussian.
-In the feature extraction stage, to ensure a fair comparison with RenderOcc, we adopt the same structure.
-In practical tasks, the feature extraction network architecture can be switched freely to other backbones.
-In Sec. \hyperlink{sec:GPF}{3.3}, we treat each voxel center as the center of a Gaussian and predict the offset of their properties within the Gaussian.
-Next, we render the semantics logits and depth using 3D Gaussian splatting and optimize the network with 2D supervision.
-Finally, in Sec. \hyperlink{sec:RPC}{3.4}, we introduce a multi-frame calibration module aimed at reducing false positive detections caused by duplicate predictions.
+In the feature extraction stage, we adopt the same backbone to ensure a fair comparison with RenderOcc.
+First, we treat each voxel center as the center of a Gaussian and predict the offset of their properties within the Gaussian.
+Next, we render the semantics logits and depth and optimize the network with LiDAR rendering supervision.
+Finally, we introduce a multi-frame calibration module aimed at reducing false positive detections caused by duplicate predictions.